shirazlinux/free-software-philosophy/content/learn/_index.md

 movements are closely related and often work together.
 Each movement provides a different view of software freedom, but in practice nearly all software which is considered free software is also considered open source and vice-versa.
-The Open Source definition and the four freedoms are compatible with one another.
+The Open Source definition and the four freedoms are almost completely compatible with one another.

 The two movements as a whole are often referred to as "free and open source software", or "FOSS".